brissone/moodle-qtype_musictheory/README.txt

 earlier versions of PHP.

-3)	Javascript is used for the graphical user interface, but the question type is fully functional without it.
+3)	Javascript is used for the graphical user interface, but the question type is fully functional without it, with the exception of the note writing and note identification exercises.

 How to install: